 An interactive session is opened and you are prompted for configuration values.
-Press Enter to skip over a prompt and leave the parameter value as is.
+Press the Enter to skip over a prompt and leave the parameter value as is.

 - 3. At the Ethernet IP Address prompt, enter the new IP address for the Ethernet port on the switch.
 Press Enter to continue. - 4.
-At the Ethernet Subnetmask prompt, enter the address of the subnetmask, if applicable.
+At the subnetmask prompt, enter the address of the subnetmask, if applicable.
 Press Enter to continue. - 5.
 At the Fibre Channel IP address prompt, enter the Fibre Channel IP address for the switch.
 Press Enter to continue. - 6.
-At the Fibre Channel Subnetmask prompt, enter the address of the subnetmask, if applicable.
+At the Fibre Channel subnetmask prompt, enter the address of the subnetmask, if applicable.
 Press Enter to continue. - 7.
-At the Gateway Address prompt, enter the IP address of the gateway system if applicable.
+At the gateway address prompt, enter the IP address of the gateway system if applicable.
 Press Enter to continue.

-The configuration is then committed to the switch firmware.
+The configuration is committed to the switch firmware.

-8. You are then prompted whether to make the IP address changes active now or at the next reboot.
-Enter y at the prompt to have the IP address changes take effect immediately.
+8. Enter y at the prompt to have the IP address changes take effect immediately.